AlwaysFr3sh/CosyKangarooRIS/README.md

 Or click the play button on vscode / visual studio etc.

 # Database
-I am going to try using 'litedb' because the other ones look too hard
+I am going to try using 'sqllite' because the other ones look too hard

 # Architecture